 The fact that you have access to these great guns isn’t unusual for a kill team, but the fact that you can take 4 of them is pretty unusual, so make sure to take advantage of that.

 Kasrkin Recon-Trooper (1 per kill team)

 The Recon-Trooper is a Kasrkin Trooper with an extra ability and an extra Unique Action (but without the free Elite Point shenanigans).
 Reconnoitre Killzone lets you perform an extra Recon option in the Scouting step of your game, and the Warden Auspex Unique Action, which lets you pay 1 Action Point to pick an enemy operative.
-For the rest of the Turning Point, that operative can’t benefit from Cover in the usual way, and also making it an eligible target for the Elimination Pattern and Neutralise Target Ploys (see below).
+As of the Q4 2023 Balance Dataslate, that enemy operative is never Obscured when target by shooting attacks from any friendly operatives.

 The Unique Action is really useful, and since the Recon-Trooper still has a Hot-Shot Lasgun for regular shooting, there’s no reason not to pick this operative instead of one of your regular Troopers.

 Kasrkin Sharpshooter (4 per kill team including Gunners in those 4)

 The Kasrkin Sharpshooter is the sniper of the Kasrkin kill team.
 He has a Hot-Shot Marksman Rifle with two profiles: the Sharpshot profile operates just like a Hot-Shot Lasgun, while the Snipe profile hits on a 2+, has the Silent Special Rule so you can shoot while Concealed, and it does 3 mortal wounds per critical hit.
 The only drawback to the Snipe profile is that it has the Heavy Special Rule so you can’t perform non-Dash moves in the same activation as one in which you want to shoot with that profile.